 view our example heartThe 3D Heart Project is a joint collaboration between the Stollery Children's Pediatric Cardiac Intensive Care Unit and the Learning Design Studio at the University of Alberta’s Faculty of Medicine and Dentistry.
 Founded in 2019, Dr. Charles Larson sought to answer the question, “How might we better 3D visualize congenital heart disease to teach residents and patients?”

-Our project started with an undergraduate practicum project between the PCICU program and 2 Bachelor of Industrial Design students interning with the Learning Design Studio.
+Our project started with an undergraduate practicum project between the PCICU program and two Bachelor of Industrial Design students (Cody Wesley & Trina Bloemen) interning with the Learning Design Studio.
 This foundation set up the groundwork for the 3D Heart Project to be able to expand and receive grant funding.

 With this grant funding, since 2019 we have been able to print more models, purchase our own 3D printing equipment, share models with patients, and teach sessions with residents for qualitative research purposes.
 We are ready for the 3D Heart Project to grow and benefit more learners!